anmeisel/ana-hugo/content/posts/bio.md

 disableAnchoredHeadings: true
 ---

-Ana Meisel is a Polish-German web developer and software engineer from Czechia, based in London, UK.
+Ana Meisel is a Polish-German technologist and software engineer from Czechia, based in London, UK.
 She runs internet art gallery [External Pages](https://externalpages.org/), is one half of tech history podcast [Our Friend The Computer](https://www.ourfriendthe.computer/) and one third of research group <i>Superkilogirls</i>.

 Interests include luddism and maintainer communities.